American Glory - (15 minutes)

 An account of the legendary Swiss farmer whose skill with the crossbow made him a national hero.

 York - (20 minutes)

-William Clark's slave played a significant role in the Corps of Discovery.
-He tells of the expedition's preparations to cross the Rocky Mountains and their meeting with the Shoshone Indians.
+The man enslaved to William Clark played a significant role in the Corps of Discovery.
+He tells of the expedition's preparations to cross the Rockies and their meeting with the Shoshone Indians.